IAbdulHamid13/AutomatedJudgeSystem/README.md

 ## Changes made from last commit

-- Implemented TestMarker
+- Implemented removal functionality for tests

-    - TestMarker uses TestMaker and TestRunner to run tests and generate results

-  - Results are stored in an array list where data for each test is stored in threes.
-Eg: (name, marksAwarded, marksWorth, name, MarksAwarded, marksWorth, . . . )

-    - This required adding functionality to testable: getName, getMarksAwarded and getMarksWorth
+    - This was done by adding 'removeProperty' function to AssignmentJava

-    - Hence classes that implement Testable also implement these functions

-- Added default constructors for testable properties that were missing it
+    - This was tested and works successfully

 ## Next tasks